RyanCCollins/techrapport.github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Ryan and I am a software developer and implementation specialist.
 I have been working in the field since completing my Bachelor's degree in engineering.
 My focus has primarily been on software implementation, database development and software development in C# & VB .NET.
-I also specialize in mobile development, primarily on the iOS (iPhone/iPad) platform.
+I also specialize in mobile development, primarily on the iOS (iPhone/iPad) platform although I have developed mobile web applications and am proficient in Java & Android development.

 I have experience leading the implementation of several large-scale web applications and have taken part in all aspects of product implementation from idea to implementation to iteration.